HOW TO JOIN

-During your probation the hire of guns and bows is free.
+During your probation the hire of guns and bows is £2.
 At the beginning, you will always be accompanied/supervised by an experienced member when you shoot.
 You will need to be supervised for approximately 6-8 visits, or longer if there are issues with accuracy or safety, before you can be ‘signed-off to shoot a particular firearm on your own. observed for safety and reasonable accuracy.
 This has to be done for each firearm you wish to be ‘signed off’ for – that is to shoot unsupervised.
 If you are deemed ‘not ready’ you will continue under supervision until you are.
 Your supervisor will instruct you in range safety, protocols, and will teach you how to shoot.
 Your supervisor will be responsible for your behaviour and safety, and will look after the gun or bow and be responsible for transporting it between the office and the range.
 You may carry your targets but your supervisor will have to carry your firearm and ammunition until you are signed off.

 You will need to attend and shoot at least 20 times during the six month probationary period, but you may come more often, and in fact you are welcome to attend whenever the club is open.
 Make sure your probationary attendance card is signed by the Duty Officer and you sign the probationers registration book as well as your shooting log (by the duty office) at each shooting visit (your proof of attendance will be checked by the Committee when you apply for full membership).
-If you are having difficulty attending because of work or personal commitments then please see the hon. secretary (ask at the office) who will try to advise you.
+If you are having difficulty attending because of work or personal commitments then please see the Hon.
+Secretary (ask at the office) who will try to advise you.

-After the six months and minimum 20 visits are complete, you can apply to the Committee to become a full member.
+After the six months and minimum of 20 visits are complete, you can apply to the Committee to become a full member.
 The membership fee will be pro rata for the year, so someone who becomes a full member in August will pay 5/12ths of the full years membership for the remainder of the calendar year.